Revenue stamps of the United Kingdom: Impressed duty stamps

 The first revenue stamps used in the United Kingdom were impressed duty stamps issued by the Kingdom of England following the introduction of Stamp Duty in the Stamps Act 1694.
 This was An act for granting to Their Majesties several duties on Vellum, Parchment and Paper for 10 years, towards carrying on the war against France (5 & 6 Will. & Mar. c.
 21).
 The duty ranged from 1 penny to several shillings on a number of different legal documents including insurance policies and documents used as evidence in courts.
 It raised around £50,000 a year and although it was initially a temporary measure, it proved so successful that its use was continued.
-Successive Acts have created new duties and impressed duty stamps are still in use to collect taxes, although electronic methods are now taking over.
+Successive acts of Parliament have created new duties and impressed duty stamps are still in use to collect taxes, although electronic methods are now taking over.
 Around 10,000 different dies of impressed duty stamps have been used since the 17th century, and these exist with face values of up to £1 million.

 The tax was enforced by making the documents unenforceable in court if they had not been properly stamped.
 The tax was either a fixed amount per document or ad valorem where the tax varied according to the value of the transaction being taxed.
 Stamps were issued by the Board of Commissioners of Stamps.
 Distributors of stamps were appointed throughout the country.
 Later, the poet William Wordsworth was the distributor in Westmorland.
 At first, the stamps consisted of colourless (also known as albino) designs embossed directly onto a document using a die.
 Coloured ink in the embossed designs was introduced in the 1850s; initially this was pink but it was changed to vermilion in the 1870s.
 Blue ink was used for duplicate stamps.

 In the case of thick parchment such as vellum which did not allow for embossing directly on it, a paper was attached to the document using glue and a strip of tin, and the embossing was applied to this paper.
 A number of different coloured papers were used, including red, green, vermilion and most commonly blue.
 The ends of the strip of tin at the back of the document were covered with a small paper seal which bore the royal cypher of the reigning monarch.
 These were first introduced in 1701 under King William III, and continued to be used until 1921.